koc-lab/gfrft-unified/README.md

 1. Clone the repository
    - If you want the `gspbox` as a submodule, clone recursively (see [Dependencies](#dependencies) section).
-2. Install `gspbox` dependency, by entering `gspbox` directory in MATLAB prompt, and running the following command (see the [documentation](https://epfl-lts2.github.io/gspbox-html/download.html) for further details):
+2. Install `gspbox` dependency by entering `gspbox` directory in the MATLAB prompt and running the following command (see the [documentation](https://epfl-lts2.github.io/gspbox-html/download.html) for further details):

     ```matlab
     gsp_start; gsp_make; gsp_install;
     ```

-3. Install `CVX` dependency, by installing the pre-built archive for your operating system and extracting it.
+3. Install `CVX` dependency by installing the pre-built archive for your operating system and extracting it.
 Then, by entering `cvx` directory in the MATLAB prompt, run the following command, and _do not try to manually add the directory to the path_ (see the [documentation](http://web.cvxr.com/cvx/doc/install.html) for further details):

     ```matlab
     cvx_setup